Don’t Let Baby Break the Bank: 31 Ways to Save Money on Baby Gear, Clothes, Diapers and More

 Babies go through clothing, safety and other items quickly in the first year, so don’t waste money on new stuff.
 Instead, use these tips to save big.

 1. Complete Baby Registries

 After your shower or due date, each store gives you a coupon to buy anything left on your list.
-Get up to 15% off from Amazon, 10% off from Babies R Us and 15% off from Target!
+Plus, get up to 15% off from Amazon and 10% off from Babies R Us.

-Babies R Us and Amazon require you to use the discount in one trip, but Target allows you, your friends and family to use the discount code.
+Babies R Us and Amazon require you to use the discount in one trip.

 Babies R Us also gives you 10% cash back for purchases off your registry, so it’s worth putting everything you can think of on there.
 As an added bonus, this longer registry can serve as a running list of things you need!